SamuelKao/Predicting-NYC-taxi-destination/README.md

 ![image](https://github.com/user-attachments/assets/2155cb95-af2e-4d4f-b479-a2a1af48dd12)

 ### Model 2
 The second(and technically third) model is a Multi Layer Perceptron (MLP) Neural network that also predicts a probability for every output class.
 First, sk-learns MLP model was used.
 This model was relatively slow which was balanced out by using less data.
-After switching to our own implementation of an MLP with pytorch, we got a faster model and could therefor also use more data for training the model.
+After switching to our own implementation of an MLP with Pytorch, we got a faster model and could therefor also use more data for training the model.

 ### Final Model
-For the final model we kept the Multi Layer Perceptron Neural network.
-To tune it further a gridsearch was done and the paramthers tested was: learning_rates = [0.001, 0.0005], hidden_sizes = [128,256], num_hidden_layers_list = [1, 2], dropout_probs = [0.0, 0.3], activation_functions = ['leakyrelu','relu','apach'], weight_decays = [0.0, 1e-4].
+For the final model we kept the Multi Layer Perceptron Neural network implemented with Pytorch.
+To improve it further a we explored and experimented with learning rates, number of nodes in the hidden layers, number of hidden layers, batch size, dropout, activation functions and weight decay.
+We ended up using 256 nodes in 10 hidden layers, a batch size of 1024, learning rate of 0.001, dropout with  probability of 0.3 and the  ReLU activation function.
+The biggest improvement was with memory management.
+By continuously removing unused variables from memory and dropping columns, we could now store all of the data in a single tensor!
+It required over 6 gb of RAM, but it was possible.
+This meant we could now use all of the data in the data instead of 1% of it.
+Having this much data meant we only used 1% of it for testing and 1% of it for validation, since 1% of the data was still around 380 000 data points.
+We also increased training speed by implementing GPU acceleration, but training a single epoch still took almost 20 minutes because of the 38 million data points.

 ## Results